WengerK/alejandra-chevey/README.md

 ## 🚛 Install

-1. Setup your virtualhost (like `http://alejandra-chevey.dev`) to serve `/public`.
+1. Setup your virtualhost (like `http://alejandra-chevey.test`) to serve `/public`.

-    You must use the domaine `alejandra-chevey.dev`, localy, if you want to use the `Typekit` kit of fonts.
+    You must use the domaine `alejandra-chevey.test`, localy, if you want to use the `Typekit` kit of fonts.

 1. Install Hugo and dependencies using brew